aminembarki/microservices-architecture-boilerplate/README.md

 - Get OpenVPN using Vault for PKI (aka ditch easy-rsa)
 - Lock down consul a bit:
   - https://www.mauras.ch/securing-consul.html
+- Confirm that dnsmasq is the correct approach for integration with consul
+  - Specifically with regards to caching.

 ## Tests
 - Confirm Consul cluster is up by running `consul members` on any of the